ecbush/xenoGI/README.rst

 * Additional dependencies

-  If you make use of the ``makeSpeciesTree`` flag, you will also need the following
+  If you make use of the ``makeSpeciesTree`` flag or ``xlMode.py``, you will also need the following

   - ASTRAL (https://github.com/smirarab/ASTRAL/).

+* Comments on platforms.

+  xenoGI is developed on Linux, but has also been tested on Mac and Windows.

 Installation
 ------------